DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 When using a proxy server, you may still need to access some local or external resources directly.
 In this instance, provide their URLs in the `bypassRules` option.

 The `bypassRules` parameter takes one or several URLs that require direct access.
-You can omit parts of the URLs or replace them with wildcards `*` (which has the same effect).
+You can replace parts of the URL with wildcards `*`.
 TestCafe will correspond these symbols to any number of characters in the URL.
+Wildcards at the start and end of the rules can be omitted (`*.mycompany.com` and `.mycompany.com` have the same effect).

 **Examples**